Help Finding Providers

 Abortion will remain legal in Washington.
 State law protects personal reproductive decisions and Washington has enacted policies to expand abortion access.

-West Virginia has enacted a total ban on abortion and claims its criminal pre-Roe-ban abortion ban is enforceable although the ban is currently enjoined.
+West Virginia has enacted a total ban on abortion and claims its pre-Roe criminal abortion ban is enforceable although the ban is currently enjoined.

-Wyoming argues that the state can enforce its trigger ban to prohibit abortion entirely.
-However, the trigger ban is currently enjoined.
+Wyoming argues that the state can enforce its total ban, which is currently enjoined.